 There are two areas that stand out to me as great places to eat.
 Pamplona had the best tapas that I have ever had in my life.
 I could sit and eat them all night if I could.
 So if you stay over there it is worthwhile splashing out.

 Towards the end of the Camino as you near the sea, seafood is available everywhere.
 We treated ourselves to a slap-up meal in Santiago and again in Finisterre.
 But even the smallest of bars have great squid.

 Being a Vegan or Vegetarian

 I am neither I love my meat too much.
 However it is possible to be both or either along the Camino, it does take a bit of work and some planning.
-See this post for more information and this thread on being vegan on the forum is great.
+See this post for more information on being vegan on the Camino.